riyang25/riyang25.github.io/about.md

 permalink: /about
 ---
 # About
 My name is Richard Yang.
-I'm currently a junior in high school.
+I'll be a high school senior this fall.

 Here's some of my current interests.
 - Physics.
 For the past year or so, I've studied for the [USA Physics Olympiad](https://aapt.org/physicsteam).
-In 2024, I qualified for the US Physics Team.
+In 2024, I qualified for the US Physics Team, and was selected to compete at the 2024 European Physics Olympiad.
 I like solid state physics.
 - Math.
 My main focus used to be the [AMC Competition Series](https://maa.org), but nowadays I'm spending more time on higher math.
 I'm interested in learning differential geometry and topology, and I'm working through their prerequisites.
 - Computer Science.
 After taking AP Computer Science A in ninth grade, my focus on coding was sporadic, but I've taken [a lot](/coursework.md) of university level computer science courses.